adithirgis/pollucheck/include.md

 **What is the difference between the Shapiro-Wilk normality test and the Anderson- Darling normality test?**
-*Shapiro-Wilk test is used to check for normality when the sample size is below 5000, while if you have data points above 5000, please check Anderson-Darling test.*
+*Shapiro-Wilk test is used to check for normality when the sample size is below 5000, while Anderson- Darling test is used when sample size is greater than 5000 if you have data points above 5000, please check Anderson-Darling test.*

 **How is the data imputed for trend analysis?**